azfairuza/stemcell/mermaid_class_diagram.md

 This are the classes used in the program

-Some notation in this file are:
+Some notations in this file are:
 - `-`: private instance attribute
 - `~`: private class attribute